dev-101010/surfer/README.md

 # Surfer (alpha 0.1)

-Surfer is a simple Script for NodeJS that uses Electron to start a custom Browser.
+Surfer is a simple Script for NodeJS that uses Electron to start a custom Browser for your Surfbars.

 Compatible with **Windows**, **Linux**, and **macOS**.